 The Jellyfish Nebula (IC 443, Sharpless 248) is a supernova remnant located in the constellation Gemini.
 It lies at an approximate distance of 5,000 light years from Earth and has an apparent magnitude of 12.
 The nebula can be found between the stars Mu and Eta Geminorum, at the foot of one of the celestial Twins.

 The Jellyfish Nebula is a remnant of a supernova that occurred in the Milky Way between 3,000 and 30,000 years ago.
 The supernova event produced the nebula and the neutron star CXOU J061705.3+222127.
-The presence of the neutron star and the nebula’s location in a star forming region indicate that the remnant was created by a Type II supernova, one triggered by a rapid collapse and violent explosion of a star with a mass at least 8 times that of the Sun.
+The presence of the neutron star and the nebula’s location in a star forming region indicate that the remnant was created by a Type II supernova, one triggered by a rapid collapse of a star with a mass at least 8 times that of the Sun.
 The neutron star is moving away from the site at about 800,000 km/h.

 The nebula occupies an area of 50 arcminutes, appearing larger than the full Moon.
 It has a spatial diameter of about 70 light years, or 20 parsecs.